564C52/JASA_investigating/README.md

 # Description
-Temporary repository for supplementary materials for the study entitled *Investigating the shared meaning of metaphorical sound attributes: bright, warm, round, and rough*..
+Temporary repository for supplementary materials for the study entitled *Investigating the shared meaning of metaphorical sound attributes: bright, warm, round, and rough*.
 It will be uploaded on zenodo afterwards.

 ## soundsamples/